vaginessa/dns-wiki/DNS.md

 Sometimes these messages may be false alarms.
 To find out, you should run a packet sniffer on your network interface.
 The basic command to do this is <code>tcpdump -pni eth0 'port domain'</code>.

-If you are using an VPN this also can "fix" the DNS problem, but sometimes even this isn't enouth, especially on Android and OpenVPN, some older versions and provider still suffering from this issue, a workaround can be found over [here](https://gist.github.com/CHEF-KOCH/52fe5cd9a5aa7721fe74).
+If you are using an VPN this also can "fix" the DNS problem, but sometimes even this isn't enough, especially on Android and OpenVPN, some older versions and provider still suffering from this issue, a workaround can be found over [here](https://gist.github.com/CHEF-KOCH/52fe5cd9a5aa7721fe74).

 Another possible problem is that you [ISP](http://en.wikipedia.org/wiki/Internet_service_provider) [mitm](http://en.wikipedia.org/wiki/Man-in-the-middle_attack) and manipulate the DNS traffic (mostly due censorship or to spoof)!
 There are only a few methods to bypass this:
 * Use [TOR](https://www.torproject.org/) + setup it (simply use the setup wizard if you don't know how)